SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_slave/readme.md

 - #define SL_USE_SEND DISABLE
 - By default transfer is enabled.

-4. When the application runs, It sends and receives data in loopback if USE_TRANSFER is enabled.
-5. If USE_RECEIVE or USE_SEND is enabled, SSI slave will receive and send data respectively.
+4. If USE_RECEIVE or USE_SEND is enabled, SSI slave will receive and send data respectively.

 ## Expected Results

-- Console output of successful configuration of clock, power mode and SSI configuration
+- Console output of successful configuration of clock, power mode and SSI configuration.
-- Console output of SSI transfer complete, Loop back test passed.
-- In the case of loopback mode, when the loopback jumper wire is removed and the test is run - the result should come as data comparison fail and test case fail.
+- Post transfer the data with master, slave should print the console output as test case passed.